gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

-Gatsby combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the webapp world.
+Gatsby combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the web-app world.

-It is a general purpose data-centric web framework that is [successfully being used for a wide variety of sites](https://github.com/gatsbyjs/gatsby#sites-built-with-gatsby) including blogs, marketing sites, documentation sites, and ecommerce.
+It is a general purpose data-centric web framework that is [successfully being used for a wide variety of sites](https://github.com/gatsbyjs/gatsby#sites-built-with-gatsby) including blogs, marketing sites, documentation sites, and e-commerce.

 It wraps three of the most popular web app tools into a cohesive website
 framework:

 * [React](https://facebook.github.io/react/) from Facebook for building UIs
-* [Webpack](https://webpack.js.org/) for bundling Javascript and CSS
+* [Webpack](https://webpack.js.org/) for bundling JavaScript and CSS
 * [GraphQL](http://graphql.org/) from Facebook for declarative data queries

 While designing Gatsby, I wanted a synthesis of two of my favorite developer experiences.
-The simplicity of building sites with Markdown and static site generators and the powerful hot-reloading environment of the React world.
+The simplicity of building sites with markdown and static site generators and the powerful hot-reloading environment of the React world.